 States with a surplus (different opportunity): Wyoming leads at 103% supply, followed by DC, Alaska, and Vermont.
 Fewer recruitment opportunities — but nurses in these markets may be more receptive to career development and continuing education offers.
 Surplus states are also where nursing email list providers sometimes find higher engagement rates, since nurses there aren't drowning in recruiter emails.

-Scrap.io's GeoSearch feature lets you draw a radius around any city and pull every nurse-related business within it.
-Handy when you need nurse practitioner email list contacts in a specific metro area.
+Scrap.io's GeoSearch feature lets you draw a radius around any city and pull every nurse-related business inside it.
+Handy when you need cardiac care nurses email list contacts in a specific metro — say, every facility within 30 miles of downtown Houston — or a registered nurse email list California-wide.

 Email Outreach to Nurses: What the Data Says